kevinburke/gerrit-heroku/README.md

 - write the client secret from the environment to the secure config file

+- secure config might not exist at release time

 The Internet suggested running java -jar bin/gerrit.war reindex to fix this error.
 I tried running this, was successful, but couldn't get the app to stop crashing with this error.